Teach Kindness on Pay It Forward Day

 Pay It Forward Lesson Suggestions

-Next, introduce the concept of “paying it forward” which means doing something nice for someone without any expectation that they will return the favor.
-Paying it forward might be more difficult with social distancing guidelines in place, but it’s not impossible.
+Next, introduce the concept of “paying it forward” which means doing something nice for someone BEFORE they do something nice for you, without any expectation that they will return the favor.
 For example, students might call a grandparent or relative who lives at home just to cheer them up.
-They might read to a younger sibling, or do some household chores without being asked.
-If you’re able to hold an actual class discussion, ask your students to help you brainstorm safe ways to pay it forward.
+They might read to a younger sibling, or do household chores without being asked.
+Ask your students to help you brainstorm safe ways to pay it forward.

 After the discussion, give each student a copy of the Pay It Forward graphic organizer, or assign the digital version in Google Classroom.
 Ask them to do at least six good deeds and write a short description of each act of kindness on one of the clouds.
-You should probably give your students at least a week to complete this assignment because this timeline means doing about one good deed per day.
+You should probably give your students at least a week to complete this assignment which will mean doing about one good deed per day.
 Schedule a follow up class meeting to discuss the results of the activity, or create a question in Google Classroom that your students can answer to discuss their experiences.

-If your school is closed right now due to the pandemic, you might be tempted to put off teaching this lesson until your students are back in school.
-However, I’d like to encourage you to give it a try now, despite the challenges, because teaching kids about kindness is especially relevant during these challenging times.
+If you don’t read this blog post until after April 28th, you might be tempted to put off teaching this lesson until next year.
+However, I’d like to encourage you to give it a try now because teaching kids about kindness is relevant any time of the year.
 Loneliness and isolation are real issues, and asking kids to focus on being kind to others will help them find safe ways to connect with others and make a difference.
 In some ways, taking time to teach this lesson now is YOUR way of paying it forward!